 Do children pay tax?

 It’s not always well-known, but children may have to pay tax if they earn income or returns from investments over a certain threshold.
-Typically, most children can earn up to £18,500 per year without having to pay tax, anything above will be subject to income tax – this is their tax-free allowance and it’s broken into three areas:
+Typically, most children can earn up to £18,500 per year without having to pay tax, anything above will be subject to income tax – this is their tax-free allowance for the 2022/23 tax year and it’s broken into three areas:

 - A personal savings allowance of up to £1,000 and